 Many of the lighter tents tested here are not designed to endure lots of use and abuse.
 For example, roughly half the models tested skip basic strength enhancing features like clips that relieve stress from vestibule zippers.
 We believe the least durable tent tested is the ALPS Mountaineering Lynx 2

 — 75D 185T polyester, though heavy underhand, showed wear and tear in one day of foul-weather camping with a large dog.
-This is not to say that the tent can not and will not withstand a serious storm - just that it scores a lower durability score than some of the other competitors in our fleet.
+The tent can withstand a serious storm, but it scores a lower durability score than some of the other competitors in our fleet.
 The Hilleberg Anjan

-has a host of features commonly found on four-season tents and is by far the most durable, earning a 9 out of 10.
-We've found that the importance of durability increases with trip duration.
+has a host of features common to four-season tents and is by far the most durable, earning a 9 out of 10.
+The importance of durability increases with trip duration.
 Repairs take time, and serious damage or failure has larger consequences and costs in more remote areas and on long-distance hikes.

 The Hilleberg Anjan 2 GT backpacking tent performs like a veritable tank in windy spring weather.

 We were impressed with the durability of the NEMO Galaxi 2

 — even though it weighed in heavy at 5 lbs.
 8 oz., with the 68D PU Polyester Ripstop rainfly, it was a tent we'd trust in harsh, abrasive conditions and still feel confident we'd get a good night's sleep.
 The Big Agnes Rattlesnake SL2 mtnGLO